AdobeDocs/commerce-contributor/src/pages/guides/install/docker.md

 - It is generally easier to set up a Docker-based development environment than a native one.

-- Reproducing the same environment in another machine is just a matter of copying a `Dockerfile` and/or `docker-compose.yml` files to it and build new containers from them.
+- Reproducing the same environment in another machine is just a matter of copying a `Dockerfile` and/or `docker-compose.yml` files to it and building new containers from them.

 - It allows to replicate the same set up you have in production inside a container.